Icon-Newsletter-smaller

 Jay Pagkatotohan

-Whether you’re new to Metro Manila or you’re a city denizen through and through, three letters can help you get around the capital region: MRT.
-While far from perfect, this train system is the go-to mode of transportation for more than 300,000 commuters daily.[1]
+Whether you’re new to Metro Manila or a city denizen through and through, three letters can help you get around the capital region: MRT.
+While far from perfect, this train system is the go-to mode of transportation for over 300,000 commuters daily.[1]
 It’s cramped, but you get to bypass the hellish and unbearable traffic of the metro.

-If you’re an MRT rookie, getting to know the train system will help you use it properly and easily.
-This guide covers the MRT station list in order and offers a few tips to make your commute as smooth, safe, and comfortable as possible.
+If you’re a rookie, getting to know the train system will help you use it properly and easily.
+This guide covers the MRT stations list in order and offers a few tips to make your commute as smooth, safe, and comfortable as possible.
 Expats and city dwellers not familiar with the MRT are welcome here.

 For clarity’s sake, the MRT in this article refers to the MRT Line 3 (MRT-3), which is the only MRT line operating as of now.